couchbaselabs/couchbase-lite-ios-starterapp/README.md

+⚠️ This repo is obsolete.
+It was developed using a version of Couchbase Lite that reached end of life years ago.

 A starter iOS App that demonstrates the basic Couchbase Lite APIs.
 The Couchbase Lite framework can be used in two modes
 - Standalone mode as a local embedded database